clemsix6/BlueProtocol/SimpleRepeat/README.md

-# SimpleRepeat Project Documentation
+# SimpleRepeat Technical Documentation

 ## 📄 Introduction
-**SimpleRepeat** is a project demonstrating the use of the **BlueProtocol** library for TCP communication between multiple "bots".
-Each bot connects to a server, sends and receives messages, and synchronizes with other bots.
+**SimpleRepeat** demonstrates the use of the **BlueProtocol** library for TCP communication between multiple "bots".
+Each bot connects directly to other bots, sends and receives messages, and prints the received messages to the console via a port scan starting from the `StartingPort` defined in the configuration.

 ## 🔍 Overview
 1. **Read sentences**: Reads phrases from `sentences.txt`.